 We live in a relatively peaceful country by world standards and have a higher standard of living despite rising financial costs.

-Repeatedly in Revelation the letter from John calls believers to ‘overcome’.
-Overcome in the face of adversity, persecution, but here I believe the call also is to overcome the desire that we will all be faced with as followers of Jesus which is to camp out and get comfortable.
+Repeatedly in Revelation, the letter from John calls believers to ‘overcome’.
+Overcome in the face of adversity, and persecution, but here I believe the call also is to overcome the desire that we will all be faced with as followers of Jesus which is to camp out and get comfortable.
 A call away from the integrity of pursuing the life Jesus calls us to the life of a pioneer, seeking out the narrow path with Jesus.
-Seeking out the ancient pathway Christ laid down for us which include, self-denial, putting others needs before our own, doing our part to elevate the church as Christs bride.
+Seeking out the ancient pathway Christ laid down for us which includes, self-denial, putting other's needs before our own, and doing our part to elevate the church as Christ's bride.

-I’ve often wondered what a letter from Jesus to the church of New Zealand would He include?
-Perhaps it would say something of being blessed on all four sides with peace and prosperity, maybe it would include the blessing of the gospel to our shores 200 years ago.
+I’ve often wondered what a letter from Jesus to the church of New Zealand would include.
+Perhaps it would say something about being blessed on all four sides with peace and prosperity, maybe it would include the blessing of the gospel to our shores 200 years ago.
 What would Jesus say to New Zealand church today?
-It’s easy to say it maybe a letter of rebuke, but how would Jesus encourage us to keep up the good fight?
+It’s easy to say it may be a letter of rebuke, but how would Jesus encourage us to keep up the good fight?
 I think like all the churches, the Apostle John’s word of perseverance would ring true.
 Revelation as a letter has always been a handbook of overcoming for those who are persecuted.
 A book to encourage those facing hard times and injustice.

 Jesus taught us some important things about the devil.
 Firstly, Jesus knew he was real.

 Immaterial yes, but Jesus lets us know the accuser is very real in a spiritual sense.
-Secondly, the accuser’s main goal is to spread ruin in our souls and in our societies.
-The third things we learn from Jesus is that the Satan’s (Accusers) main method for doing this is through lies (John 8:44).
+Secondly, the accuser’s main goal is to spread ruin in our souls and our societies.
+The third thing we learn from Jesus is that Satan’s (Accusers) main method for doing this is through lies (John 8:44).

 How much of our society is laid waste by lies?